-NOTE: Of course, you can install Safeguard Authentication Services without using Management Console for Unix.
-For more information, see Upgrade client components manually on page 45.
-However, for the purposes of the examples in this guide, it is assumed that you will install and configure the Safeguard Authentication Services Unix agent components by means of Management Console for Unix.
+Of course, you can install Safeguard Authentication Services without using Management Console for Unix.
+You can find those instructions in the Installing and joining from the Unix command line section of the Safeguard Authentication Services Installation Guide, which can be found on the Safeguard Authentication Services - Technical Documentation page on the One Identity support site.
+However, for the purposes of the examples in this guide, it is assumed that you will install and configure Safeguard Authentication Services Unix agent components by means of Management Console for Unix.